Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 At what rate?

-The Arbitration and Conciliation (Amendment) Ordinance provides that an award will carry interest at the rate of 2% higher than the existing rate of interest prevalent on the date of award.
+The Arbitration and Conciliation (Amendment) Act provides that an award will carry interest at the rate of 2% higher than the existing rate of interest prevalent on the date of award, unless the award otherwise directs.

 Is the award final and binding?